intel/kernel-fuzzer-for-xen-project/README.md

     harness();
 ```

-You can also use software breakpoints (0xCC) as your harness which can be placed by standard debuggers like GDB.
-Use `--harness-type breakpoint` for this mode, which is particularly useful when you don't have access to the target's source-code to compile it with the CPUID-based harness.

 # 15. Setup the VM for fuzzing <a name="section-15"></a>
 ---------------------------------
 Start `./kfx`  with the `--setup` option specified.
 This will wait for the domain to issue the harness CPUID and will leave the domain paused.
 This ensures that the VM is at the starting location of the code we want to fuzz when we fork it.